hszhao/PSPNet/README.md

 ### Introduction

 This repository is modified from Caffe version of [yjxiong](https://github.com/yjxiong/caffe/tree/mem) and [DeepLab v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2) for testing.
+Results are tested on Ubuntu 14.04.
 Trainable code will be available later.

 ### Usage